Google Chrome Helper (Rendered) high CPU: 9 tested-and-tried fixes

 Here, you'll see all of your installed extensions.
 You can either choose to toggle them off or completely remove them.

-2. Update your Mac
+2. Update your Mac and Google Chrome

 Is your Mac up-to-date?
 CPU issues can often be solved with a quick update, so before we go on, select the main Apple menu, select System Settings > General, and click the Software Update button to see if you're running the latest macOS.

-3. Check for heavy-consuming applications
+3. Check for resource-heavy applications

-Chrome might be the obvious heavy-consuming application, but plenty of other apps and processes run quietly in the background.
+Chrome might be the obvious resource-heavy application, but plenty of other apps and processes run quietly in the background.
 Identifying and closing them down is a great way to give your Mac some breathing room.

 Here's how to check for heavy consumers with Activity Monitor: